-ANNUALIZED RETURNS

-KAR Small Cap Core (gross) KAR Small Cap Core (net) Russell 2000® Index
+ANNUALIZED RETURNS KAR KAR Russell Small Cap Small Cap 2000 Core Core Index (net) (gross) 1 Year 33.95% 32.26% 16.93% 5 Years 20.08% 18.55% 9.97%

-1 Year (9.88%) (11.06%) (20.44%)

-5 Years 13.08% 11.63% 4.13%

-10 Years 15.72% 14.25% 9.01%
+10 Years

-KAR defines a "high quality" business as one that possesses a durable competitive advantage and consequently has the ability to generate high and enduring profitability.
+\KAR defines a "high quality" business as one that possesses a durable competitive advantage and consequently has the ability to generate high and enduring profitability.
 "Lost Decade" reflects the time period between January 1, 2000 to December 31, 2009 when the S&P 500 Index posted its first negative "named" decade since inception of the index in 1926.
 "Lost Decade" returns are annualized.
-Chart reflects cumulative returns since the inception of the KAR Small Cap Core strategy, April 1, 1992 through December 31, 2022.
-The performance figures presented above are preliminary, unaudited, unreconciled, and are gross of fees unless otherwise specified.
+Chart reflects cumulative returns since the inception of the KAR Small Cap Core strategy, April 1, 1992 through December 31, 2023.
+The performance figures presented above are final and gross of fees unless otherwise specified.
 Any net of fees returns shown reflect the payment of investment management fees and in some instances, other fees and expenses, while any gross of fees returns shown do not.
 For any gross of fees returns shown, a client's return will be reduced over time by the investment management fees and other expenses their account incurs over time as a client are compounded.
-KAR's investment management fees are described in KAR's form ADV, Part 2A.
+KAR's investment management fees are described in KAR's Form ADV, Part 2A.
 Fees presented on the Disclosure page could vary from the assumed fee in the net-of-fee calculation, as actual fees paid by a particular client account differ depending on a variety of factors including, but not limited to, business unit and size of mandate.
 The fee used on the Disclosure page utilizes an assumed maximum fee across the firm's business units, which is further detailed on that page.
 All periods less than one year are total returns for the noted timeframe and are not annualized.
 All rates of return include reinvested dividends and other earnings.
 Current performance may be lower or higher than the performance data shown.
-This material is deemed supplemental and complements the performance and bisclosure presented on the last page and included in KAR's strategy fact sheets available on kayne. com.
+This material is deemed supplemental and complements the performance and disclosure presented on the last page and included in KAR's strategy fact sheets available on kayne.com.
 Data is obtained from systems believed by KAR to be reliable.
-To the extent actual performance results are shown The data in the next two tables exhibit the case of starting retirement at the onset of a prolonged bear market.
+To the extent actual performance results are shown in comparison to an index, the index The data in the next two tables exhibit the case of starting retirement at the onset of a prolonged bear market.
 In our view, a portfolio invested in high-quality companies offers a more consistent return pattern, including smaller drawdowns, and we believe it is better able to sustain a healthy retirement.